Belly Dance Classes at The Last Carnival

 Repeat until all skills are assimilated…

-No prerequisites for this class – let’s do it!!
+No prerequisites for this class, just an open mind – let’s do it!!

 For the nominally experienced dancer, includes exploration of complex layered movements, combinations and simple choreography, introduction to finger cymbals and various styles of Middle Eastern Dance are incorporated.